You don’t have a time problem. You have a fit problem.

 Psychologists Daniel Kahneman and Amos Tversky identified what they called the “planning fallacy” – a systematic tendency to underestimate how long tasks take, regardless of experience [8].
 This isn’t a beginner’s mistake.
 Experts fall into it too.
 Most schedules pack 10 hours of work into 8 available hours, and the resulting cascade of missed deadlines feels like a discipline problem.
 It is an arithmetic problem.

 **Schedules built on optimistic time estimates fail by design, and no technique can fix a plan that was never realistic.** The corrective is simple: multiply every time estimate by 1.5.
 A task you think takes an hour gets 90 minutes.
-Research on optimism bias correction suggests that 30-50% buffers improve forecast accuracy [8].
-As Aeon, Faber, and Panaccio found in their 2021 meta-analysis of 158 studies, time management techniques produce their strongest effects when paired with realistic planning structures [1].
+Project management practice consistently shows that adding deliberate buffer time reduces cascading deadline failures.
+As Aeon, Faber, and Panaccio found in their 2021 meta-analysis of 158 studies, time management techniques improve both performance and well-being, with greater effects in people who combine structured planning with realistic time estimates [1].
 For a deeper look at why systems collapse and how to diagnose the pattern, our guide on time management failures and fixes walks through the full diagnostic.

 Execution failure: knowing what to do but not doing it